 5. Cat-7

-Cat-7 cables are shielded cables that can transmit up to 40 Gb at 50 meters, and 100 Gb at 15 meters.
-This specific type of cable offers a lot of shielding to decrease signal attenuation.
-These types of cables are typically found in large enterprise networks and data centres.
+Cat-7 cables are shielded cables that transmit up to 40 Gb at 50 meters and 100 Gb at 15 meters.
+They offer extensive shielding to reduce signal attenuation.
+These cables are commonly used in large enterprise networks and data centers.

 6. Cat-8